vitoriawillani1991/PowerCo_Churn/README.md

-# Exploratory Data Analysis (EDA) for Churn Model: Price Sensitivity as a Driver of Churn
+# Churn Model: Price Sensitivity as a Driver of Churn

 ## Project Overview